tberg12/ocular/README.md

         -outputFontPath font/advertencias/trained.fontser \
         -outputPath train_output

+  For extra speed, use `-emissionEngine OPENCL` if you have a Mac with a GPU, or `-emissionEngine CUDA` if you have Cuda installed.

+  Many more command-line options can be found below.

+  **Checking accuracy with a gold transcription**

   If a gold standard transcription is available for a file, it should be written in a `.txt` file in the same directory as the corresponding image, and given the same filename (but with a different extension).
 These files will be used to evaluate the accuracy of the transcription (during either training or testing).
 For example:

       path/to/some/image_001.jpg      # document image
       path/to/some/image_001.txt      # corresponding transcription

-  For extra speed, use `-emissionEngine OPENCL` if you have a Mac with a GPU, or `-emissionEngine CUDA` if you have Cuda installed.

-  Many more command-line options can be found below.
+  For pdf files, the transcription filename is based on both the pdf filename and the relevant page number (as a 5-digit number):

+      path/to/some/filename.pdf                 # document image
+      path/to/some/filename_pdf_page00001.txt   # transcription of the document's first page

 4. Transcribe some pages: